HillPhelmuth/YelpAISetGo/README.md

 ## Elevator pitch (1-2 sentances)
-Wanderlust AI is a chat-first travel planner that turns a simple prompt into a personalized itinerary using real Yelp places, then helps you refine it and even book reservations.
+YelpAI Set Go! is a chat-first travel planner that turns a simple prompt into a personalized itinerary using real Yelp places, then helps you refine it and even book reservations.
 It’s your AI travel companion for discovering, planning, and navigating a trip end-to-end.

 ## Inspiration